bpcoxjr/blog/_posts/2018-02-20-explicit-vs-implicit-grid.markdown

 categories: css
 ---

 Let's reflect on how we've defined grids in CSS so far.
-We've created a parent/container element to hold child items, and we've placed those child items into cells that we define via grid columns and rows.
+We've created a parent/container element to hold child items, and we've placed those child items into cells that we define via <code>grid-template-columns</code> and <code>grid-template-rows</code>.
 That's worked fine for us so far.
 However, one of the great strengths of CSS Grid is the ability for the grid to adapt to its items.

 This adaptability is managed by what is known as the <span style="font-style: italic;">explicit</span> and <span style="font-style: italic;">implicit</span> grid.